 Special requirements for entries on absolute positioning Form FTB 3514.
-Form 3514 is among the FTB absolute positioning forms (including Form 540, Schedule CA, Form FTB 5805, and Schedule X) that must comply with strict FTB specifications, including position, format, and allowed characters:
+Form 3514 is among the FTB absolute positioning forms (including Form 540, Schedule CA, Schedule P, Form FTB 5805, and Schedule X) that must comply with strict FTB specifications, including position, format, and allowed characters:

-- Monetary data must be printed LEFT-justified within defined boxes on the graphic forms and must have NO punctuation (no commas nor decimal points). - (2) Text data must be printed left-justified and upper case, and must generally be devoid of any punctuation or symbols, with a few specified exceptions that allow slashes (/) and dashes (-).
+- (1) Monetary data must be printed LEFT-justified within defined boxes on the graphic forms and must have NO punctuation (no commas nor decimal points), excluding Schedule P, which must be RIGHT-justified. - (2) Text data must be printed left-justified and upper case, and must generally be devoid of any punctuation or symbols, with a few specified exceptions that allow slashes (/) and dashes (-).
 And many of them must also be devoid of leading spaces and embedded spaces, including your entry for the first name of taxpayer and spouse. - (3) The location of data on the printed form must be exactly as specified by the FTB.
 There is no allowance for extra lines for itemized lists or flags not specified by the FTB.